aaron-grau/curic/react/projects/pokedex/README.md

 React component to test out everything you've written so far.
 + Don't forget to run `webpack --watch` to generate your `app/assets/javascripts/bundle.js`.

-Your test code might look something like the following:
+Your entry file might look something like the following:
 ```js
 import React from 'react';
 import ReactDOM from 'react-dom';